saleryan/WouldYouRather/README.md

 # WouldYouRather Project

 This is the complete project submission for the Udacity's React Fundamentals course.
+This app is a react-redux implementation of the game would you rather?

 ## Usage